raphCode/master-thesis-muzero/discussion.typ

 training signals to the !rnet #rep.

-On the other hand, no latent collapse is observed without the stop-gradient operation, as would be evident by very bad playing performance.
+On the other hand, no latent collapse is observed without the stop-gradient operation, as would be evident from very poor playing performance.
-This is in line with my theory that the other training losses achieve sufficient decorrelation of the latent space to prevent a collapse, as outlined in
+This is consistent with my theory that the other training losses achieve sufficient decorrelation of the latent space to prevent a collapse, as outlined in
 @sec-mod_symm_latent_loss.
 ]

+However, care must be taken when comparing the variants based on the data in
+@sec-results_ll:
+First, the differences between variants are small compared to the statistical noise, so that the observed differences can also be explained by the variance of the data.
+Second, the !g Catch is very simple and might not exhibit enough complexity for the !nns used.

+Exploring bigger, more challenging !env is therefore an interesting direction for further research about latent losses in !mz.

 == Ablation Study: !TNs

 Here I discuss the results of my ablation study as presented in @sec-results_tns.